graycoreio/daffodil/libs/design/src/atoms/form/form-field/README.md

 ## Troubleshooting

 ### Error: A DaffFormFieldComponent must contain a DaffFormFieldControl
 This error appears when the `DaffFormFieldComponent` is missing a child control.
 Since form field is intended to only be used with a child component that implements `DaffFormFieldControl`, this error enforces that constraint at development time.
 To fix this, make sure that the `<daff-form-field>` has a child component that implements this interface.

-The following Daffodil Design components are designed to work inside a `<daff-form-field>`:

-- DaffInputComponent (<input daff-input />)
-- DaffSelectComponent (<daff-select></daff-select>)
-- DaffNativeSelectComponent (<select daff-native-select></select>)
-- DaffTextareaComponent (<textarea daff-textarea></textarea>)